Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 11 - The Portugese Intrusion.md

 			- Might have been some sort of symbolic gestures of welcome
 	- Mombasa—key trade link between southern Africa and India
 		- Encountered more resistance, yet burned and pillaged
 		- Sultan of Mombasa’s letter to Malindi to describe the pillaging
+			- Intended to warn Muslim ruler, drives wedge between former trading partners.
 	- Port of Hormuz (1508)—narrow strait into Persian Gulf
 	- Malacca (Malaka) (1511)
 	- Macao and Nagasaki
 		- Don Afonse d’Alboquerque—main architect of this aggressive policy
 			- “Safe transit passes” for all entering and leaving “chokepoints”
+			- If no pass, your cargo will be confiscated, and hands of every sailor will be cut

 Most significant was establishment of Estado do India (State of India) in 1510
 - Portugal’s second capital at the Indian city of Goa